 “Sure do,” Lois said, “thanks to ‘Mr. Superguy.’”

-The girl and her dad ambled off.
-Every few seconds, the girl’s excitement must have gotten the better of her, and she stopped to do her energetic, in-place hopping up and down.
+The girl and her dad ambled off, hand in hand.
+Every few seconds, her excitement must have gotten the better of her, and she stopped to do her energetic, in-place hopping up and down.

 Lois took a breath.
 She turned to Clark and smiled.
 “So.”